yizucodes/memory/README.md

-# 🎬 Video Analysis System for WebAI Navigator
+# 🎬 CLI Video Analysis System with Llama 4

-A multimodal AI video analysis system that extracts frames, transcribes audio, and performs intelligent analysis using Llama 4 models.
-Built for hackathon demos and WebAI Navigator integration.
+A command-line multimodal AI video analysis tool that extracts frames, transcribes audio, and performs intelligent analysis using Llama 4 models.
+Perfect for analyzing meetings, networking conversations, and professional interactions from the terminal.

 ## 🚀 Features